hausgold/billomat/doc/client.md

 }
 ```

 In ruby you have two ways to get at the list data.
-The first is to call the list function (page and per_page optional) and the second ist to call paged_list (again with page and per_page optional).
+The first is to call the list function (page and per_page optional) and the second is to call paged_list (again with page and per_page optional).
 Each give back slightly different data.

 ``` RUBY
 clients = Billomat::Models::Client.list